 Celluloid products have also been reported to emit fumes that can damage metal, specifically that used in jewelry and knife blades, so it is not a good idea to store your vintage treasures made of celluloid in an airtight container or sealed in a plastic bag, especially when they're in proximity to other items you want to keep safe.

 All in all, celluloid antiques and collectibles are not dangerous as long as they are stored properly and kept away from open flames or extreme heat sources.

 While celluloid was initially durable as a utility product, one downside to collecting this plastic is that some pieces don’t hold up well over time and can chip, crack, and crumble.
 Collectors refer to this as celluloid disease or celluloid rot.
 And while a definitive cause for this isn’t known, they have also discovered with dismay that it can easily transfer from one piece to another.

-The Oregon Knife Club’s website also notes that clear or light colored celluloid items appear to be more prone to this phenomenon.
+The Oregon Knife Club’s website also notes that clear or light-colored celluloid items appear to be more prone to this phenomenon.
 Why?
 It is supposed that agents supplying the color to darker celluloid batches act as binding agents making the substance more chemically stable thus thwarting, or at least slowing down, the deterioration process.

 If you have a collection of celluloid items, whether that translates into jewelry, knives, or barbershop collectibles like razors, be sure to examine them from time to time to make sure that none are brittle or showing signs of cracking or flaking.
 If they are, it’s time to tell them goodbye for the sake of the rest of your collection.

-Pieces in good condition should be stored where they can breath.
+Pieces in good condition should be stored where they can breathe.
 Take care to keep them from touching to avoid transferring celluloid rot from piece to piece should that crop up among your collection.